Ale32bit/Solstice-docs/docs/index.md

 The file `modules.conf` contains the key-value pairs of modules that can be disabled.
 Restart the server to apply.

+Server and player data are stored in JSON in the directory `<world>/data/solstice/`, player data being in the `players` subfolder.

 ## Reporting issues

 The issue tracker is available on the [GitHub repository](https://github.com/Ale32bit/Solstice/issues).